kapenike/ddImages/README.md

 	- [ ] restructure edit overlay app and generate overlay, classify and break into sub methods and a master state
 		- [ ] add feature for selecting layer onclick and scroll wheel through
 		- [ ] allow center position images and rotation on them
+		- [ ] improve and fix bugs on grid feature
 	- [ ] offer color picker as a tool for variable inputs and remove popup method on edit overlay
+	- [ ] variable input cleanup and improvements, use window anchor to allow edit of variable(s) that arent a path only, e.g. edit concatted variable rather than just append new selection to end
 	- [ ] classify and make browser sources a library manager
 	 - [ ] allow p2p connection to browser sources that live update with Switchboard data
 	- [ ] create banner browser source app